Geographical name changes in Greece: Central Greece

 Eastern Central Greece was home to the Arvanites, an Albanian speaking people who migrated to the area in the 14th century.
-Until the 19th century some parts of Attica and Boeotia was populated by Arvanites, many of the placenames were also Arvanite, after the establishment of Greece in 1830 most of the names have been changed, especially to names unused since antiquity, from Classical Greece.
+Until the 19th century some parts of Attica and Boeotia were populated by Arvanites, many of the place names were also Arvanite.
+After the establishment of Greece in 1830, most of the names have been changed, especially to names unused since antiquity, from Classical Greece.

 Epirus

 Epirus had a Greek majority population before annexation to Greece (1913), with minorities of Aromanians and Albanians.
 A part of the Albanian minority, known as Cham Albanians, resided in the coastal area and were expelled from the area after World War II by the EDES resistance group.
 An unknown number of Aromanians and Orthodox Albanians, in some sources called Arvanites, still live in the area, who today identify mostly as Greek.
 Particularly in the early 20th-century Albanian place names of Epirus have been systematically changed to Greek, thereby erasing the former Albanian presence in the landscape.